PEZ/clojars-download-stats/README.md

 ## Why This Exists

 Clojars publishes daily download stats.
 Querying it on the may hammer Clojar servers unecessarily.
 And I wanted to do some queries over time.
 I downloeded it all and made a sqlite database from it.
 Then I thought that maybe someone else wants this database too.
-Therefore this repo provides up-to-date daily download stats as SQL exports, plus Babashka tasks that creates a fully populated sqlite database for your local querying.
+Therefore this repo provides up-to-date daily download stats as SQL exports, one file per day.
+There are also a Babashka task that creates a fully populated sqlite database for your local querying.
 It takes a few minutes to do the import once you have cloned the repository to your machine.

 ## Database layout